-The Snow White story is a childhood favorite fairy-tale.
 This Spiced Apple Dutch Baby Pancake is inspired by Princess Snow White and the Seven Dwarves.
-This easy to make meal is perfect for brunch or a weeknight dinner.
+This easy to make skillet pancake recipe is perfect for brunch or a weeknight dinner studded with apples and sprinkled with cinnamon and sugar.

 Welcome to the Eat Like A Princess Series!